-The RHFAC Accessibility Assessor Training Course helps individuals gain the knowledge and skills necessary to measure a building or site for its level of meaningful access.
+The RHFAC Accessibility Assessor Training Course helps individuals gain the knowledge and skills necessary to measure a Site for its level of meaningful access.
 Passing this course is the first step you must take to qualify for the RHFAC Professional designation.